Athletics: Women's Tennis

 The team sent an individual to the Centennial Conference singles final for three straight years, winning it in 2003.
 A member of the 2005 squad became the first tennis player in Muhlenberg history to receive an invitation to the NCAA Championships.
 She earned a repeat bid the following season, reaching the national semifinals.

-The Mules have upgraded their schedule annually to include more ranked opponents and give themselves the exposure they need to earn a bid to the NCAAs.
-In 2010, all three of the Mules' non-conference losses were to teams that received NCAA bids.
+The Mules have upgraded their schedule annually to include more ranked opponents.
+In 2010, all three of the Mules' non-conference losses were to teams that received NCAA bids, and in 2013 all five of their non-conference losses were to regionally or nationally ranked teams.

 Muhlenberg's match schedule typically runs from about March 20 to April 30 and includes nine Conference and several non-Conference foes.
-The top four teams in the CC standings qualify for the league playoffs.
+The top five teams in the CC standings qualify for the league playoffs.

 Although the official competitive season is in the spring, the team practices and plays matches in the fall.
 The Mules train indoors when weather prevents outdoor practices.